Brynmawr: Population

 Brynmawr had an estimated population of 5,568 in 2020.
 In 2011, 10% of the population were unemployed.

 Commerce and local economy

-The town centre's primary shopping areas are contained within Beaufort Street and on Market Square which is also the focal point of the town where many events are hosted.
+The town centre's primary shopping areas are contained within Beaufort Street and on Market Square, which is also the focal point of the town where many events are hosted.
 The former Market Hall is now a cinema and theatre presenting films and productions from the local amateur operatic society.
-The business community offers many traditional, family-orientated and independently run shops, such as Tutta Bella, Durbans Shoe repairs, Perfectday Bridal, Pebbles and Welch Designs and many more.

-The Tabor Centre, situated in Davies Street, is a multi-purpose community venue with rooms available for hire.
+The business community offers many traditional, family-orientated and independently run shops,.
+The Tabor Centre, in Davies Street, is a multi-purpose community venue with rooms available for hire.
+Brynmawr is also home to many artisan food producers who organise the annual Brynmawr Street Food Festival.